KhedirQ/YCC-Appointment-Booking/README.md

 Executive Summary:
-Project Name: YCC (Yezidi Cultural Center)Appointment Scheduling App
-Description: The YCC Appointment Scheduling App is a web-based application built using Ember CLI that allows users (clients)to view the office calendar, book new appointments, change existing appointments, and cancel appointments.
+YCC (Yezidi Cultural Center)Appointment Scheduling App The YCC Appointment Scheduling App is a web-based application built using Ember CLI that allows users (clients)to view the office calendar, book new appointments, change existing appointments, and cancel appointments.
 It provides a user-friendly interface for clients to manage their appointments and offers efficient scheduling capabilities for a small office with two employees.
 ## Prerequisites

 You will need the following things properly installed on your computer.